annelisesaive/Decoding_amusement_ML/Features_Creation/README.md

-# Features Creation : Visual & Semantic
+# Video features & properties

 For this project, we wanted to use characteristics of neutral and humorous video to predict the perceived funninness.
 We used visual and semantic data.